jjberg2/height-data/README.md

 ----

-Robinson et al sibling GWAS, including both the 2016 release impacted by the computational bug/population structure, and the 2018 release:
+Robinson et al sibling GWAS, including both the 2016 release impacted by the computational bug/population structure, and the corrected 2018 release:

 filenames: